1kohei1/sd-scheduler/memo.md

 - [ ] Create a video to explain how to put available time
 - [ ] Make redirect to where user used to be after success login (Wait release of Next 5: https://zeit.co/blog/next-canary)
 - [ ] Remove .env devendencies by adding babel configuration.
 Resource: https://github.com/zeit/next.js/tree/canary/examples/with-dotenv
+- [ ] Do not flash right action button when moving across the page.
+This happens because header component is remounted every time page changes

 NOTES: